 As discussed in Note 1, the accompanying financial statements of the Tax Collector were prepared for the purpose of complying with Section 218.39, Florida Statutes, and Section 10.557(3), Rules of the Auditor General for Local Government Entity Audits.
-They do not purport to, and do not, present fairly the financial position of Hillsborough County, Florida as of September 30, 2022, and the changes in their financial position and, where applicable, cash flows thereof for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
-Our opinion is not modified with respect to this matter.
+They do not purport to, and do not, present fairly, the financial position of Hillsborough County, Florida as of September 30, 2023, and the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinions are not modified with respect to this matter.